This project is a result of my recent 10 week summer (2019) internship at a healthcare company based out of Boston.

 Duration: May - July 2019 (10 weeks)

 For the first 6 weeks, I spent my time trying to understand the user needs and pain points.
-The literature and remote interviews/surveys on usertesting.com was very helpful in comprehending the user needs and pain-points.
-Some of the limitations for the research was not having access to users in person and not being able to do a contextual inquiry and get more information about the problems.
-However, desk research and remote-testing provided a much broader overview of the user needs.
+Digging through the existing literature, both in research papers and Genospace's archive was very helpful for me to quickly get an understanding of the users.
+Remote interviews/surveys on usertesting.com was very helpful in comprehending the user needs and pain-points.
+Some of the limitations for the research was not having access to users in person and not being able to spend enough resources to conduct a contextual inquiry and get more information about the problems in the real context.
+However, remote-interviews provided a much broader overview of the user needs in a more efficient way.

 " How might we help cancer patients track their symptoms, plan better, have visibility and control over the treatment information, and make them more aware of different treatment options "

 After understanding the user journey and pain points, I conducted a design workshop with the design team and a product manager to come up with a range of ideas for the problems we were trying to solve.
 I introduced the participants to the user persona, stakeholder map and key pain points from the journey map, and conducted a crazy-8 ideation workshop.
 For the first half we voted and discussed which area to focus on and for the second half we came up with different ideas for the problem.
 Some of the main ideas that came out of the workshop are listed below:

 1. Treatment options discovery and comparison using a web application

 2. Enabling patient - doctor discussions via a common dashboard visualizing patient data

 3. Digital symptom tracker which includes treatment plan and helps keep track of their treatment

 5. Having all the treatment information and educational material on a mobile app giving the patients an ability to retrieve the right information at the right time

 Refined Concept Map and Use cases